CPJPRINCE/opex_manifest_generator/README.md

         -v,     --version       Display version information                             [boolean flag]

+    Required Option:

+        root                    The path to the root folder you wish to Generate a Manifest for.
+Will recurse through the specified folder.

+                                If no path is given will utilise the Current Working Directory.

     Opex Options:

         -fx,  --fixity          Generate a Fixity Check for files.
-[SHA-1,MD5, SHA-256, SHA-512 Can set multiple fixies with comma.                     | boolean flag] IE MD5,SHA-1.
+[SHA-1,MD5, SHA-256, SHA-512 Can set multiple fixities with comma.                     | boolean flag] IE MD5,SHA-1.
                                 [Defaults to SHA-1 if not specified]